Prime95: Use for stress testing

-To maximize search throughput, most of Prime95 is written in hand-tuned assembly, which makes its system resource usage much greater than most other computer programs.
+To maximize search throughput, most of Prime95's math library (gwnum) is written in hand-tuned assembly, which makes its system resource usage much greater than most other computer programs.
 Additionally, due to the high precision requirements of primality testing, the program is very sensitive to computation errors and proactively reports them.
 These factors make it a commonly used tool among overclockers to check the stability of a particular configuration.